Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 \subsubsection{Localization of Sgr~A and Sgr~A* -- the historical perspective}

-The first radio source ever observed was the Galactic centre by Karl Jansky in 1932 at the frequency of $20.5\,{\rm MHz}$ and the angular resolution of $25^{\circ} \times 35^{\circ}$.
+The first radio source ever observed was the Galactic centre by Karl G. Jansky in 1932 at the frequency of $20.5\,{\rm MHz}$ and the angular resolution of $25^{\circ} \times 35^{\circ}$ while he was working at the Bell Telephone Laboratories.
 Grote Reber continued in his effort and developed his own radiotelescope and receivers between 1938 and 1948, partially during WWII.
-He detected the emission from the plane of the Milky way at the frequency of $160\,{\rm MHz}$, which corresponds to $1.9$ m. \citet{1951AuSRA...4..459P} detected a prominent source of radio emission at $1.2\,{\rm GHz}$ and $3\,{\rm GHz}$.
-The radio emission of the source appeared to be flat between $100\,{\rm MHz}$ and $1210\,{\rm MHz}$, similar to another radio source Taurus A. They proposed that optically thin thermal gas is responsible for the emission and the source became to be known as Sagittarius A. In the mid-1960s Barry Clark and Dave Hogg used the two element Green Bank interferometer in West Virginia to analyze the small-scale structure of the radio emission with the angular resolution of $10''$.
-They detected a smaller structure inside the Sgr~A complex with the flux density of $0.3\,{\rm Jy}$ at $2.8\,{\rm GHz}$ $(11\,{\rm cm}$.
+He detected the emission from the plane of the Milky Way at the frequency of $160\,{\rm MHz}$ ($1.9$ m), which was peaking towards the Galactic center. \citet{1951AuSRA...4..459P} detected a prominent source of radio emission at $1.2\,{\rm GHz}$ and $3\,{\rm GHz}$.
+The radio emission of the source appeared to be flat between $100\,{\rm MHz}$ and $1210\,{\rm MHz}$, similar to another radio source Taurus~A. They proposed that optically thin thermal gas is responsible for the emission and the source became to be known as Sagittarius A (Sgr~A).
+In the mid-1960s Barry Clark and Dave Hogg used the two-element Green Bank interferometer in West Virginia to analyze the small-scale structure of the radio emission with the angular resolution of $10''$.
+They detected a smaller structure inside the Sgr~A complex with the flux density of $0.3\,{\rm Jy}$ at $2.8\,{\rm GHz}$ $(11\,{\rm cm})$.
 However, the source was confused with the thermal emission of Sgr~A West \citep{1966ApJ...145...21C}.